-CDCR Secretary Kathleen Allison, Wardens from prisons in Kern County, and local judicial leadership gathered in Delano recently to celebrate the successes of a video court initiative that saves taxpayers money and improves public safety.
+CDCR Secretary Kathleen Allison, Wardens from prisons in Kern County, and local judicial leadership recently gathered in Delano to celebrate the successes of a video court initiative.
+The program saves taxpayers’ money while also improving public safety.

-Now in its fifth year, the video court program of Kern County Superior Court in Delano allows defendants who committed their crimes while incarcerated in CDCR prisons in Kern County to appear at certain court proceedings via videoconference.
+The video court program of Kern County Superior Court in Delano is now in its fifth year.
+The program allows defendants who committed their crimes while incarcerated in CDCR prisons in Kern County to appear at certain court proceedings via videoconference.
 This innovative program has saved Californians millions of dollars, and has meant fewer transports and increased security for CDCR staff.
 Previously, staff transported defendants to Kern County for court appearances even if they had transferred since committing the offense.

 The program was spearheaded by Judge David Wolf, who was presented with a plaque recognizing his leadership and forward thinking.